14dstcyr/smart-store-ddstcyr/README.md

 6. Click on a bar or line point in the chart to drill from Year → Quarter → Month.
 7. To move back up, click the up arrow near the same spot.

-If nothing happens when clicking, make sure the chart supports hierarchy and the drilldown mode is active (look for the split arrow).
+##### If nothing happens when clicking, make sure the chart supports hierarchy and the drilldown mode is active (look for the split arrow).
 ---

-### Task 5: Create Interactive Visualizations (60 min)
+### Task 5: Create Interactive Visualizations
 We will now visualize the results in both Power BI and Python (Seaborn/Matplotlib).

 #### Windows (Power BI) - Charts